-Stranger Things Season 2 feels very much like a movie sequel in a lot of ways, and like a sequel, it repeats many of the elements that were successful about its predecessor.
+Stranger Things Season 2 feels very much like a movie sequel, and like a sequel, it repeats a lot of what the original did well.
 The protagonists again have to stop a monster from the Upside Down, Will is again in peril, and the characters are again split up into several groups with each having their own separate storylines.

-Season 3 of Stranger Things is already in the works, so how many of these beats will creators Matt and Ross Duffer repeat for the third time?
+Season 3 is already in the works, so how many of these beats will creators Matt and Ross Duffer repeat for the third time?
 Well, in a new interview, they’ve already suggested that there’s one major way that Season 3 will be different from the others.
-Here’s what we know about the third season of Stranger Things.
+But before we reveal the biggest change happening in Season 3, let’s first take a look at everything else we know about the third season of Stranger Things — skip ahead to page five to see how it will be a lot different than the others.

 Season 3 might be the penultimate season

 Back in August, Matt and Ross Duffer told Vulture that there will be a third and fourth season but that the show will likely end there, with Ross Duffer explaining, “We’re thinking it will be a four-season thing and then out.”
-He cited the fact that it would get difficult to keep writing the show for many years after Season 4, as they can only justify having something bad happening to these people once a year for so long.
-Season 4 being the ending is by no means set in stone, and producer Shawn Levy later told Entertainment Weekly that there’s still a possibility of a fifth season, but he said it’s very unlikely there would be a sixth.
+Producer Shawn Levy later told Entertainment Weekly that there’s still a possibility of a fifth season, but he said it’s very unlikely there would be a sixth.

 It probably won’t air until 2019

-It remains to be seen when Season 3 will drop on Netflix, but it probably won’t happen next year.
+It remains to be seen when Season 3 will drop on Netflix, but it probably won’t happen in 2018.
 Fans will recall that there was a break of 15 months between Season 1 and Season 2.
-That isn’t because there was a long break between making the seasons but just because Season 2 took that long to produce.
-There was also an additional episode, with Season 1 consisting of eight episodes and Season 2 consisting of nine episodes.
+That isn’t because there was a long hiatus between making the seasons but just because Season 2 took that long to produce.
+Season 2 also consisted of one more episode.

 There will be a time jump